|Feature Article - December 2020|

 Let’s try to explain that.

 If someone has two X chromosomes, she is female, and if he has one X and one Y chromosome he is male.
 That’s generally true for mammals—but not some other species.
 Two identical chromosomes don’t always produce females.
 Birds are the opposite.
 Roosters have identical chromosomes.
 Hens have one of each.
-As it turns out, there are lots of different sex determinations which we described in detail in a previous newsletter.
+As it turns out, there are lots of different sex determination methods which we described in detail in a previous newsletter.
 We are unabashedly proud of that essay, 20 and hope you will follow the link in the footnote to read it.
 For now, let’s just say that there are so many different ways to have sex that it is mind-boggling, and evolutionists have no way to explain how sex evolved.
 With 5 X and 5 Y chromosomes, platypuses are exceptions to the rule that female mammals have two X chromosomes, and male mammals have one X and one Y.

 Dosage compensation is one of those aspects of sexual reproduction that is hard to explain.